andrewhinh/admirer/README.md

     - ~~conda activate fsdl-text-recognizer-2022~~ -> conda activate admirer
 3. If you're using a newer NVIDIA RTX GPU, run `pip3 install torch torchvision torchaudio` then `pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu113`.
 4. Sign up for OpenAI's API to get an API key, populate a `.env` file with your OpenAI API key in the format of `.env.template`, and reactivate (just activate again) the environment.
-5. Sign up for a Weights and Biases account and run `python ./training/stage_model --fetch` to download the model weights and GPT-3 context examples locally.
+5. Sign up for a Weights and Biases account and run `python ./training/stage_model --fetch` to download the models and context examples locally.
 ## Notes
-- The repo is separated into folders that each describe a part of the ML-project lifecycle:
+- The repo is separated into folders that each describe a part of the ML-project lifecycle, some of which contain notebooks that allow for interaction with these components:
     - `api_serverless`: the backend handler code using `AWS Lambda`.
     - `app_gradio`: the frontend code using `Gradio`.
     - `backend_setup`: the `AWS Lambda` backend setup and continuous deployment code.